cafalchio/PySpace/README.md

 <img src="images/s3.png" alt="ship 1" width="120" height="120"/> | <img src="images/s4.png" alt="ship 2" width="120" height="120"/> | <img src="images/s5.png" alt="ship 3" width="120" height="120"/> |

 The ship lives are got from the equation: (type_ship + 1) * 2.
 For example, the ship 0 has live 2.
 The ship 5 has lives 12.

 New enemies and movement rules can be easilly added to the game.

 ## Testing

 The manual testing was done by playing the game and checking the functionality of the game and printing necessary information on the terminal screen.
 The code is tested with the PEP8 pylint extension in VS Code.
+To pass the pylint test, the code had to be refactored to meet the pylint requirements.
+The pylint score is 10/10.

 <img src="images/linter.png" alt="pylint report"/>

 ## Unfixed Bugs

-- Based on the checkers rules, the player needs to capture as many pieces as possible.
-The game is not programmed to do that neither to check if the player is taking the best possible move.
-The game is programmed to force a take.

-- The computer is not programmed to take the best possible move.
-The computer is programmed to take a random piece.

-- It was reported to crash in Android, but I was not able to reproduce the error.
+- The game is not responsive to the terminal window size.
+It was designed to be played on a 90x30 terminal window.
+If the window is smaller, the game is not displayed correctly.
+If the window is bigger, it can get sloow.

 ## Features Left to Implement

+There are few ideas left to be implemented:
+- Make enemies shoot at the player
+- Add random power ups to change the player gun or add extra lives
-- Implement a better AI for the computer.
+- Add a boss enemy
-- A timer to limit the time of each player.
-- A smoother animation for the pieces moving.
-- In the future, a multiplayer mode.
+- Add a level system
+- Make better enemies movement

 ## Deployment